-Unfortunately, pet dogs are not spared from different types of pain too.
-Without you knowing it, they could be experiencing headaches, back aches and joint pain as well.
-And sometimes, you notice that they whine when you touch certain parts of their bodies.
-And this signifies that the particular body part is in a lot of pain.
+Unfortunately, pet dogs are not spared from similar types of pain.
+Without you knowing it, they could be experiencing all kinds of headaches, back aches and joint pain.
+You may notice that they whine sometimes when you touch certain parts of their bodies.
+This usually indicates some degree of pain or tenderness around that particular body part.

 So, should you give Motrin to a dog in pain?
 Will it have the same effect on them and ease their suffering too?

-Even if your dog survives the initial dosage of a pain reliever like Motrin, you shouldn’t feel confident that it doesn’t have any adverse effects on your per dog.
-The toxic level of these types of medicines can build up in a dog’s system and it can lead to a more serious problems in the future.
+Even if your dog survives the initial dosage of a pain reliever like Motrin, you shouldn’t feel confident that it has no adverse effects on your dog.
+The toxicity in these types of medicines can build-up in a dogs’ system leading to more serious problems later on.

 How to Know if Your Dog is in Pain

-As your dog is not blessed with the power of speech to express how he or she feels, you as the dog owner should be very observant.
+Since your dog cannot fully express how he or she feels, you as the dog owner should be very observant.
 If your usually energetic dog becomes suddenly sleepy and weak, you should suspect that something is wrong.
-Is he or she just lying around your feet all day and not begging you to play?
-Your dog could be in some kind of pain.
+Are they just lying around your feet all day and not begging you to play?
+Your dog could be in some kind of pain or they could be suffering from depression.

 General Things to Observe in Your Dog

 Sleeping too much is not a good sign especially if your dog is typically active.
 Limping is another sign that you should be wary of.
-If a dog is limping, it could mean that the foot or limb area is painful.
-He or she can have a cut or wound or a broken bone can also be suspected.
+If a dog is limping, it could mean that a paw or limb is in pain or fractured.
+Motrin won’t help with this, in fact it will make matters worse.
+Instead, check them for cuts or sores in the affected area to prevent possible infections.
+Later you may need to visit a vet.

-Licking a certain part of the body is also another sign of pain or discomfort.
-The act of licking is actually your dog’s defense mechanism in trying to heal his own pain and wound.
-So you should immediately check on the exact spot that your dog is licking to see if there are any visible signs of wound or infection.
+Licking a certain part of the body is another telltale sign of pain or discomfort.
+The act of licking is actually your dog’s defense mechanism for healing their own pain or wounds.
+In such a case you should immediately check on the exact spot that your dog is licking to see if there are any visible signs of wound or infection.
+Again, there is no need for Motrin as it is extremely harmful.

 Your dog’s appetite is also a good gauge of his or her health.
 Loss of appetite can mean that your dog is not feeling well.
-It can be compared to people who are sick and find even the tastiest of food unappealing.
-If this is the case, make sure that there’s water available at all times and call a vet immediately.
-Don’t just assume that your pet is in pain.
-And don’t just give your dog pain relievers indiscriminately.
+It can be compared to people who are sick and find even the tastiest of foods unappealing.
+Make sure plenty of water is available at all times and call a vet if the problem lingers.
+Don’t assume anything here because they need to be properly diagnosed.
+Whatever you do, don’t just give your dog pain relievers indiscriminately.

 Symptoms of Motrin Poisoning

 What’s done is done.
-And if you have accidentally given Motrin to your canine friend out of desperation to ease his or her pain, you should observe them for the possible effects of poisoning.
+If you have accidentally given Motrin to your canine friend, out of desperation to ease their pain, you should closely observe them for signs of poisoning.

-An elevated temperature is not a good sign (dogs’ temperature should not be higher than 102 degrees Fahrenheit).
-And you should watch for vomit reactions and stomach upset symptoms too.
-If your dog’s poop has blood, you should bring him or her to a vet right away.
+An elevated temperature is not a good sign.
+A typical dogs’ temperature should not be higher than 102 degrees Fahrenheit or 39 degrees Celsius.
+Watch for vomiting and symptoms of stomach pain as well.
+If your dog’s poop contains blood, you should bring him or her to a vet right away.

 No matter how good your intentions are, you can accidentally hurt your pet dog by not knowing which human medicines are safe and which are dangerous for the canine breed.
-If you really need to give a pain reliever to your dog and you can’t find any vet around to consult, you can just give him or her baby aspirin.
-This is totally safe for dogs and it will give some relief to your furry friend until you can call a vet.
+If you really need to give a pain reliever to your dog and you can’t find any vet around to consult, you can just give them a baby aspirin.
+This is totally safe for dogs, in proper doses, and it will provide some relief to your furry friend until you can call a vet.